kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 Overall trends in biomass and abundance within our 64 taxonomic entities during the 27 years of data evaluated in this study showed their highest values early in the survey, 1992 for biomass (Figure 1A) and 1987 for abundance (Figure 1B), with the lowest time series values occurring in 2000 for both measures.
 Both biomass and abundance display positive trends since 2000, with values in 2011 representing 75% and 56% of the highest recorded values for biomass and abundance, respectively.
 In contrast, time series values for our two ecosystem drivers, fishing effort and hypoxia, show differing temporal patterns of variation with fishing effort showing decline and hypoxia showing an increase during the period of observation.
 Fishing effort was highest in 1987 at a value of 2.4 x 10^5^ (days) and was relatively stable at values around 2.0 x 10^5^ (days) until 2000 (Figure 1C).
 After 2000, we begin to observe declining shrimping effort with a precipitous decline in 2003 that culminates in a minimum value of 6.0 x 10^4^ (days) in 2010, a ~75% reduction in fishing effort over 7 years (Figure 1C).
 The aerial extent of hypoxia showed lower values early in the time series with the average trend stabilizing at approximately 160,000 km^2^ in 1993 with a small rate of increase and considerable inter-annual variability throughout the rest of the time series (Figure 1D).

-To better understand to role of individual species or groups to the overall temporal variability of biomass within the northern Gulf we calculated a biomass time series for each of the 64 taxonomic entities considered in our study.
+To better understand to role of individual species or groups to the temporal variability of biomass and abundance within the northern Gulf we calculated a biomass time series for each of the 64 taxonomic entities considered in our study.
 Individual time series were grouped into four groups reflecting their bycatch relationship within the Gulf shrimp fishery.
 Of the four groups observed fishery targets consisted of 4.1% of survey biomass, with high (64.4%) rare (18.2%) and non-bycatch (13.2%) species making up the other 95.8% of overall survey biomass.
 Our comparison found that for the three target species *P. aztecus*, *P. setiferus*, and *P. duorarum* biomass values were low until 2003 (Figure 2A) at which point biomass values begin to increase for each of the three target species.
 The time series for high-incidence bycatch species display an general pattern of decline with considerable inter-annual variability among the 16 taxonomic entities (Figure 2B).
 The lowest biomass values for this group occur in the late 1990s until the early-2000s at which time many of the species in this group show increasing biomass.
 The biomass time series for both low-incidence bycatch (Figure 2C) and non-bycatch (Figure 2D) species show very similar patterns of overall reduction in biomass throughout the period of observation.
 With only a few notable exceptions(e.g. *Larimus fasciatus*, *Amusium papyraceum*) most species considered in these two final categories show little sign of increasing biomass over the observed period.

 ### Diversity Metric Trends
 Differences in the abundance and biomass of the taxonomic groups examined indicates the possibility of changes in community structure that could be resulting from changing environmental forces in the northern Gulf ecosystem.
 We examined 4 metrics of community structure and diversity for both the Louisiana and Texas coastal shelf during the summer and fall seasons.
 We observed an overall decrease for all metrics in each region and season combination during the examined time series (Figure 3).
 The rate of decrease for each metric is greater post-2000 in all region season combinations with the exception of the Texas shelf during the fall months (9-12) where decreasing trends seemd to begin earlier (1995-2000) (Figure 3D).